Turbochargers and Diesel Engines

 Chassis Dyno Readings

 Chassis dynos are a great tool in the sense they are able to detect a change in results based on previous performance, providing the conditions are the same.
-“Dyno runs” are a dated way of portraying this, with many chassis dynos these days being able to mimic real world road conditions and results.
+“Dyno runs” are a dated way of portraying this, with many chassis dynos software these days being able to mimic real world road conditions and results.
 There are many brands all with different functions, but generally fall into two different categories (Inertia and braked).
 Both are a great way of tuning a diesel under load!
-But like any machine, they can vary, be tricked, and give false results – so should be taken as such.
-From showing “derived” torque which is around 33% higher than the true result, to pre-spooling a turbocharger and manipulating the reading data.
-After all, the function of a chassis dyno is to try and replicate the driving experience.
+But like any machine, they can vary and be manipulated into giving false results – so should be taken as such.
+Changing the correction factor or Pre-spooling a turbocharger can enhance results greatly.
+After all, the function of a chassis dyno is to try and replicate the driving experience as best it can.

 Compressor pressure vs torque vs time

 Here we see the constant of seconds in the bottom X axis, and compressor pressure in the left axis.
 Now we have added torque in newton meters at the wheels to the right for this explanation.
 Turbocharger #1 is making maximum boost pressure 1.5 seconds faster than turbocharger #2.
 Turbocharger #1 is making the same maximum torque (even with lower efficiency) as turbocharger #2 and has an advantage from 18 to 23psi.
-This is a product of the dyno being unable to accurately portray what is actually going on when the car is driven on the street.
-This maximum torque reading for turbocharger #1 has a very simple explanation – it is a result of the low speed at which the piston is moving away from the combustion source.
+This is a product of the dyno being unable to accurately portray what is actually happening when the car is driven on the street.
+This maximum torque reading for turbocharger #1 has a very simple explanation – it is a result of the lower engine RPM speed at which the piston is moving away from the combustion source – increasing the torque.
 Which is why it is much easier to make high torque numbers earlier in the rpm – fact.
-The down side of making maximum torque so early is the efficiency run down (diesel engines’ ability to maintain torque) also starts at a much lower rpm, and why some turbochargers tend to “fall over” after peak boost pressure/torque is made.
-Based on this, the only way to hold torque longer is to make significantly more torque at the same point of rpm, or to make the same or more torque later in the rpm – which is significantly harder to do.
+The down side of making maximum torque so early is the lack of torque at higher engine RPM usually due to increased turbine back pressure (diesel engines’ ability to maintain torque) and why some turbochargers tend to “fall over” after peak boost pressure/torque is made during the driving experience.
+Based on this, the only way to hold torque longer is to reduce the turbine backpressure from a larger A/R which generally makes torque later in the rpm, – and as mentioned earlier is significantly harder to do.
 Turbocharger #1 makes more torque lower with a linear and predictable run up to its maximum torque all be it later in the rpm.
 The significant benefit is the amount of extra torque being produced much higher in the rpm.
 Which leads to two completely different driving experiences.
 As this is a “dyno based” result for explanation purposes, real world driving does not produce the same result with turbocharger #1 conceding to turbocharger #2 in every way.
 To the driver, a rush of torque that is short lived VS a sustained linear amount of torque throughout the entire engines rpm.

 Turbocharger shaft Speed (rpm)